kw3002/Data-studio/README.md

 (average annual service fee for non interest accounts + average annual overdraft fee)

 # 2. Household income data
+Wages are also expected to have a significant impact on bank account ownership rates.
+To eliminate the effect of wages, I also add changes in average household income to the independent variable, using average Before-tax family income from the Survey of Consumer Finances by Federal Reserve Board.

 # 3. Bank Account Holding Ratio Data
 The following two data sets were used as the bank account ownership percentage data sources.